-7 of the world’s best gardens*
+7 of the best gardens in the world

 Here are a few of the best gardens around the world that will give you the wow factor.
 They are massive goals when doing your garden clearance.
 Let’s start the list!

 Picture paradise and you get Monet’s Gardens.
 It’s truly exotic and enthralling.
 It’s not at all far from Paris and so if you ever happen to be travelling to Paris, visiting Monet’s Garden is a must.
 Monet’s Garden is divided into two parts – one being the flower garden and the other being a water garden.

 Koishikawa Korakuen Gardens is one of the oldest gardens out there.
 It was built in 1629 by Mito Yorifusa.
 If you’re a huge fan of Japanese animatics that show gardens straight out of a portrait then Koishikawa Korakuen Gardens is one you should definitely visit at least once.
 This is really the dream when it comes to doing garden maintenance.